Older Adult Specialty Unit

 Patients eat meals out of bed, in a communal dining area.
 Good sleep is encouraged by incorporating personal sleep rituals and providing hand or back massages before bedtime.
 Complementary therapies such as aromatherapy and Reiki are administered by registered nurses (RNs) certified in these supportive practices.
 Aromatherapy helps calm patients and promotes sleep.
 Reiki is also calming and may help ease pain.

 To avoid physical or cognitive decline while in the hospital, seniors participate in the Hospital Elder Life Program (HELP) in the activity center and throughout the unit.
 The Therapeutic Walker Program helps older patients get out of bed and keep moving while accompanied by a trained staff member.
-These two beneficial programs are also available to seniors who are inpatients in other units of Abington Memorial Hospital.
+These two beneficial programs are also available to seniors who are inpatients in other units of Abington Hospital.

 Care includes supportive preparation of patients and caregivers for the post-hospital period, to strengthen recovery and avoid readmission.